Why is searing important?

 - A bit lighter in weight.

-Finally, we have stainless steel.
-I rarely use this to sear sous vide food, because the above two are better.
-However, stainless steel is definitely better for acidic foods since cast iron and carbon steel are reactive metals and cannot cook acidic foods for long periods of time.
-If you’re searing any sous vide meat, go with cast iron or carbon.
+Finally, we have stainless steel pans.
+I rarely use this to sear sous vide food, because the two above options are better.
+However, stainless steel is definitely a better choice for acidic foods since cast iron and carbon steel are reactive metals and cannot cook acidic foods for extended periods of time.
+If you’re searing any sous vide meat, go with cast iron or carbon pans.
+They are easily the best options out there.

 Sous Vide Sear Torch

-Whenever friends or relatives see me break out a torch for cooking they think I’m crazy.
-But it serves such an amazing purpose, especially in the sous vide world.
-I honestly think every at-home sous vider should own a searing torch if they want to take their cooking to the next level, especially in regards to obtaining the perfect sear.
+Whenever friends or relatives see me break out a torch for cooking, they think I’m crazy.
+Fair enough.
+It’s pretty dramatic to break out a torch in the kitchen and start flailing that fire around.
+However, cooking torches aren’t just about adding drama and excitement to a kitchen session.
+They also serve such an amazing purpose, especially in the sous vide world.
+I honestly think every at-home sous vide chef should own a searing torch if they want to take their sous vide cooking to the next level (especially in regards to obtaining the perfect sear).
 You can use a torch to sear sous vide food by itself, but that often takes quite a while and can end up changing the flavors of the food after a while.
 The best way to use a torch is in addition to pan searing.
-Break out that torch as soon as you lay your steak in a pan of hot oil and start searing the top end of the steak while the bottom is on the pan; flip it over and repeat.
+Break out that torch as soon as you lay your steak in a pan of hot oil and start searing the top end of the steak while the bottom is on the pan, then flip it over and repeat.
+Here are some pros and cons regarding why the torch is a such a fantastic addition to any sous vide session.

 |Won’t overcook the center at all.||Takes long to get a good sear by only using the torch|